 The article was UPDATED on 10.29.2017 to reflect some changes that have been made with the latest firmware updates.

-Unlike the usual wireless routers (where we get variations of pretty much the same design blueprint), the WiFi systems manufacturers have gone to some lengths to ensure that their devices are uniquely designed and won’t be mistaken for other systems from the competition.
-So, these systems can be found in various shapes and sizes, but, the one that I think has the best design so far, is Google WiFi.
+Unlike the regular wireless router (where few stray from the traditional design blueprint), the WiFi systems manufacturers have gone to some lengths to ensure that their devices are uniquely designed and won’t be mistaken for other systems from the competition.
+So, these systems can be found in various shapes and sizes, but, the one that I think has the best design so far, is Google WiFi (yes, this statement still hold true even in 2019).

 The advantage that both the Google WiFi and the TP-Link Deco M5 have over the other WiFi systems is that any unit can act as the main router, while any other unit can be the satellite (while the Netgear Orbi, the the Ubiquiti AmpliFi HD and Eero Home WiFi second gen have a router unit and extenders, which are not interchangeable).